 Contractors involved

-The viral vector manufacturing facility is being built by the construction engineering company Kane Constructions while HDR is the architect.
+The viral vector manufacturing facility was built by the construction engineering company Kane Constructions, while HDR served as the architect.